A journey towards better Ruby on Rails testing practices

 end

-• Spend time to think of unusual inputs and test them
+• Spend time thinking of unusual inputs and testing them

 • Fail gracefully when we don’t support the input